UncleJim/spider/README.md

 # spider
-spider based on scrapy, for security-bug hunt
+spider based on scrapy, being able to crawl whole-site, for security-bug hunt

 # features
 1. crawl with cookies